 ART stands for Assisted Reproductive Technologies.
 Parenting refers to the intended parents we help, and to the exceptional women, our surrogates, who help make the dream of building a family come true.

 One important factor in your decision to become a surrogate may be financial.
 To qualify you must be financially stable in order to minimize any additional burdens on you and your family.
 The amount of any payments or ancillary expenses is based on multiple circumstances.
-For more information, please review Fees and Expenses for Gestational Surrogates or contact us directly for the details.
+For more information, please review Compensation for Gestational Surrogates or contact us directly for the details.

 A gestational surrogate (also known as a gestational carrier or a surrogate mother) carries a child conceived through in-vitro fertilization (IVF) using eggs from an egg donor or intended parent.
 The child will not be genetically related to the gestational surrogate.